cpina/radio-pi/README.md

 Then setup the WiFi to connect it automatically to the network.

 Once the TFT was working I disabled the X11 system and I launch the radio-pi software on the boot process (I can't remember if I did it with a crontab @reboot or I forced a login without password and then from the .bashrc).

+Also, setup the USB remote control receiver to work with the remote control.
+The Pi Hut website has instructions.
+Basically a software needs to be executed on the computer, select a remote control similar to the bought one, select one of the buttons on the software and press the button on the remote and do this for all the buttons.
+This only needs to be done once, then the USB receiver acts like a keyboard.

 # TODO
 radio-pi works and we use it almost daily.
 A few things could be added: